sauerbraten/radix/README.md

 # radixtrie

-An implementation of the radix tree data structure (http://en.wikipedia.org/wiki/Radix_tree) in Go
+An implementation of the [radix trie data structure](http://en.wikipedia.org/wiki/Radix_tree) in Go

 ## Usage